 This comprehensive Cuenca Ecuador travel guide aims to highlight the best things to do in Cuenca.
-We hope this guide helps travelers to plan out activities & explorations when visiting the city and the many worthwhile Cuenca day trips.
+We hope this guide helps travelers to plan out activities & explorations when visiting the city, in addition to discovering some worthwhile day trips from Cuenca.

 During each of our month-long visits to Cuenca, we’ve made a concerted effort to really get to know this city and deeply explore everything that visitors may find interesting to do.
 Recommendations span from the popular must-see attractions in Cuenca, like the New Cathedral to more obscure pursuits such as getting a traditional cleansing at a local market.

-And let’s not forget about those day trips.
+And let’s not forget about those Cuenca day trips.
 Don’t miss hiking through the most biologically diverse place in the Andes or exploring Ecuador’s largest Inca ruin site.
-We’re now happy to share all our discoveries of what to do in Cuenca, Ecuador!
+We’re now happy to share all these intrigueing discoveries of what to do in Cuenca, Ecuador!